- About us

 Acne treatments can be categorised by topical treatments (products applied to the skin), oral antibiotics, oral contraceptives and isotretinoin capsules (medication).

 Topical treatments – this acne treatment is usually applied to the whole of the affected area, usually once or twice a week, built up to as much as twice a day.
 Treatment can sometimes make the acne worsen to begin with.

 Oral antibiotics – these are usually taken for 3-6 months.
 Some can make your skin more sun-sensitive, so your dermatologist will discuss this with you if it’s a factor.

 Oral contraceptives – some types of contraceptive can help reduce the oiliness of the skin, which is a factor in acne.
 However, being a contraceptive, they will prevent pregnancy and may not be suitable.

 Isotretinoin capsules – powerful and effective, this acne treatment can dramatically improve the appearance of acne.
 However, the skin may become dry, so it’s important to compensate for this (and our dermatologists will certainly advise you).
 The capsules are prescribed in courses, typically between 4-6 months.

 Laser treatment and chemical peels can be effective acne treatments in the case of severe scarring.
 Your dermatologist can talk to you about these in more detail.

 It really depends on the individual, and on your unique skin.
 Mild cases may benefit from topical creams, while severe cases may need something stronger, like the isotretinoin capsules.
 Acne treatment isn’t a one-size-fits-all approach; that’s why our dermatologists always arrange a consultation for any patient, ensuring you choose the best option for you.

-To secure your consultation at our skin clinic near Elstree, get in touch with us today.
+To book an appointment for acne or secure your consultation at our skin clinic near Elstree, get in touch with us today.